vseryakov/backendjs/README.md

 The module supports several databases and includes ImageMagick interface so in order for such interfaces to be compiled the software must be installed on the system before installing the backendjs.
 Not everything is required, if not available the interface will be skipped.

-The list of optional packages that the backendjs may use if available, resolving packages is done by pkg-config:
+The optional packages that the backendjs may use if available, resolving packages is done with pkg-config:
-- nanomsg - messaging, caching and pub/sub services, this package is not in the repisotories so manual installation may require or the backendjs will do it during the installaton automatically
+- nanomsg - messaging, caching and pub/sub services
-- ImageMagick - image manipulation with optional dependencies, will be compiled if not installed already:
+- ImageMagick - image manipulation
-  - jpeg - for regular JPEG format
-  - tiff - image format
-  - rsvg - image format
 - libpq - PostgreSQL database driver
 - libmysql - MySQL database driver